 6. The assistance provided under the Service involves, in the first instance, a volunteer lawyer giving initial advice to an individual in relation to their legal issue(s).
 It may then extend to the volunteer lawyer providing ongoing advice and/or representing an individual before the Court or Tribunal.
 It is entirely a matter for the volunteer lawyer, exercising his or her professional judgement, as to how much assistance he or she feels able to give in any particular case.

 7. The specialist jurisdiction of the Court and Tribunal is primarily set out in the QFC Law.
-Article 8(2)(c) of the QFC Law provides that the Tribunal “shall have the jurisdiction to hear Appeals raised by individuals and corporate bodies against decisions of The QFC Authority, The Regulatory Authority, and other QFC institutions.”
+Article 8(2)(c) of the QFC Law provides that the Tribunal “shall have the jurisdiction to hear Appeals raised by individuals and corporate bodies against decisions of The QFC Authority, The Regulatory Authority, and other QFC institutions, and other entities over whose disputes jurisdiction is given to it by the law.”
 Article 8(3)(c) of the QFC Law provides that the Court has jurisdiction over

 “c/1- Civil and commercial disputes arising from transactions, contracts, arrangements or incidences taking place in or from the QFC between the entities established therein.